Loop Electrosurgical Excision Procedure (LEEP) for Genital Warts

 LEEP is done in a doctor's office, clinic, or hospital on an outpatient basis.
 A local anesthetic is injected to numb the area.

 For women, abnormal cervical cell changes caused by HPV will be treated differently than genital warts caused by HPV.
 Your doctor may recommend certain types of surgery, such as LEEP.
-For more information about surgical methods to treat abnormal cell changes, see the topic Abnormal Pap Test.
+To learn more about surgical methods to treat abnormal cell changes, see the topic Abnormal Pap Test.

 What To Expect After Surgery